Freshly updated March 1, 2022.

 What’s It Like?

-The Big Island is for the active traveler or adventure seeker!
+The Island of Hawai’i is for the active traveler or adventure seeker!
 With hikes to colorful beaches and such contrasting landscapes, you’ll find a little bit of everything.
 It’s the largest but one of the least populated islands, and personally I think it’s the most underrated Hawaiian island.
 Where else in the world can you hike in lava fields, play in the snow, and round out your day at a luau overlooking an ancient Hawaiian heiau (temple)?

 - Active volcanoes